What is Big Data Analytics and Why It is Important?

 Big Data Industry Applications

-Here are some of the sectors where Big Data is actively used:
+Here are some of the sectors where Big Data

 - Ecommerce – Predicting customer trends and optimizing prices are a few of the ways e-commerce uses Big Data analytics